erdii/enhancements/enhancements/E-0001-secret-handling.md

 Listing non-goals helps to focus discussion and make progress.
 -->
 - Providing facilities to automagically inject (pull) secret references into managed objects.
 (For example PodSpecs or (Cluster)Packages.)
+- Syncing secrets across the MC/HC barried in the HyperShift architecture.

 ## Proposal